 - Utilisation of AI for site building and delivery.

 In general, businesses will need to adapt or die.
-The winners will be those who are able to take advantage of the massive scalability which is offered by AI tools.
+The winners will be those who can take advantage of the massive scalability that is offered by AI tools.
 Adapting to the changing landscape and techniques is vital for staying efficient and relevant.

 Semantic knowledge